intersystems-community/i2b2-on-iris/README.md

 A: Make sure that docker has enough free space for image creation.
 Use `prune` command to free up space.
 See `https://docs.docker.com/config/pruning/` for detailed instructions.

-## Notice
+## Notices

-The project uses the intersystemsdc/irishealth-community:2022.1.1.374.0-zpm container.
+- The project uses the intersystemsdc/irishealth-community:2022.1.1.374.0-zpm container.
 The license key in this container will expire on October 18, 2023.
+- Migrated from https://gitlab.com/i3335/i2b2-on-iris in March, 2023